TrellixVulnTeam/swahilipython_SCMU/Doc/howto/curses.rst

 such as `Urwid <https://pypi.org/project/urwid/>`_ have more extensive collections of widgets.)

-There are two methods for getting input from a window:
+There are two methods for getting input kutoka a window:

 * :meth:`~curses.window.getch` refreshes the screen and then waits for the user to hit a key, displaying the key if :func:`~curses.echo` has been